September marked Childhood Cancer Awareness Month, but the compassion it inspires should continue year-round.

 Employers who approach their employees’ situations with flexibility and compassion demonstrate outstanding leadership, worthy of praise.
 Their help in tough times makes them worthy of a loyal, engaged and resilient workforce.

-During September, employers can make a real impact by reviewing their leave policies and discovering ways to support families in challenging times.
+Beyond Childhood Cancer Awareness Month, employers can make a real impact by reviewing their leave policies and discovering ways to support families in challenging times.
 Going beyond legal requirements could make a world of difference to a team member struggling to balance their regular work duties with their child’s wellbeing.